← Back to App

 How it works

 TapTidy includes a built-in CalDAV server that exposes your tasks as VTODO items.
-CalDAV clients connect to your TapTidy server and sync tasks bidirectionally.
+CalDAV clients can read, add, and edit tasks through the standard CalDAV protocol.

 Setting up a client